Vcortesi/Coding_exercise_fetch/README.md

 It was a valuable experience that improved my confidence in writing reliable and testable code.

 Overall, this project helped me deepen my understanding of Kotlin, Android development, and software testing.

+## Improvements/Changes

+- Use a better separation of concerns
+- Incorperate repository layers to help with organization of code structure
+- Add recoverability from a non-successful response
+- Fix orientation changes breaking layout